benswift/dp17-uq/plan.md

-By providing interfaces and visualisation techniques for real-time interactive exploration of different model parameters, including the ability to perturb the more sensitive inputs and see the resulting impact on the model outcomes, decision-makers will be able to see the results of their decisions under various scenarios (parameter choices), increasing their confidence in the validity and usefulness
+By providing interfaces and visualisation techniques for real-time interactive exploration of different model parameters, including the ability to perturb the more sensitive inputs and observe the resulting impact on the model outcomes, decision-makers will be able to see the results of their decisions under various scenarios (parameter choices), increasing their confidence in the validity and usefulness